Neuro-Imaging: Assisting the diagnosis of dementia

 Beta-amyloid imaging has been incorporated into major AD therapeutic trials.
 There are several compounds currently investigated that have shown beta-amyloid reduction after treatment using beta-amyloid PET imaging.
 For a comprehensive overview, please see the following article (https://www.alzforum.org/news/conference-coverage/four-immunotherapies-now-banish-amyloid-brain).
 The effect on cognition of removing beta-amyloid from the brain is to be determined.

 Florbetaben, an 18F-labeled stilbene derivative, trade name NeuraCeqTM (florbetaben F18 injection), is a diagnostic radiopharmaceutical developed to visualize ß-amyloid plaques in the brain.
 The tracer successfully completed a global multicenter phase 0–III development program.
 Neuraceq was first approved in the EEA via a centralized procedure on 20 Feb 2014.
 It was subsequently approved in the United States on 19 Mar 2014, in South Korea on 19 Dec 2014, in Japan on 25 Oct 2016, in Canada on 22 Feb 2017 and Switzerland on 23 Aug 2017.
-A marketing authorization application has been submitted in Taiwan.
+A marketing authorization application has been granted in Taiwan in 2019.

 Selected recent publications florbetaben:

 - de Wilde et al. (2018) Association of Amyloid Positron Emission Tomography With Changes in Diagnosis and Patient Treatment in an Unselected Memory Clinic Cohort: The ABIDE Project.
 JAMA Neurol.
 2018 Jun 11. doi: 10.1001/jamaneurol.2018.1346. https://www.ncbi.nlm.nih.gov/pubmed/29889941